Contact the InSight Program

 Champlain College hosts Fall and Spring Career & Internship Fairs, where you are able to connect with professionals to discuss full-time jobs, internships, part-time jobs, seasonal jobs, professional development opportunities, employer information, and more.
-And thanks to the Champlain College Career Collaborative’s extraordinary network of career partners, you’ll go on sight to global companies, learn how different industries function, pitch ideas, connect with alumni business leaders, and learn from the greatest minds in business, education, and nonprofit organizations.
+And thanks to the Champlain College Career Collaborative’s extraordinary network of career partners, you’ll go on site to global companies, learn how different industries function, pitch ideas, connect with alumni business leaders, and learn from the greatest minds in business, education, and nonprofit organizations.

 Peer Coaches are your career and financial mentors throughout the four-year InSight program.
 They help you locate programs and resources that align with your personal goals and needs, career aspirations, and will work with you to refine your career marketing and finance skills.

 JUST THE FACTS